chewing/windows-chewing-tsf/update/docs/DESIGN.md

 Whenever a new update is detected, `chewing-update-svc` shall store the update URL to the registry key `HKCU\Software\ChewingTextService`, attribute name UpdateAvailable.
 Otherwise, this attribute should be removed.

-## Background Execution

-The `chewing-update-svc` should be added to the `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Run` registry key so it runs automatically after start-up for all users.

-After startup, the service should immediately check for new updates.
-Then it should check updates every hour, sleep in between.